 Mission despite persecution and bitter poverty

 Ketar Genet is a village in southern Ethiopia that is located in the province of Arsi.
-From this area come the Ethiopian marathon runners.
+The Ethiopian marathon runners come from this area.
 Orthodox Amhara and Muslim Oromo live in Ketar Genet.
 21% of the population are animistic.
-Tasew, our evangelist, serves with the gospel.
+Tasew, our evangelist, serves there with the gospel.
 The trouble with Ketar Genet is that there is virtually no religious freedom.
 If someone chooses Jesus, he loses his job and can no longer work as a farmer.
-Even persecutions on the Muslim side are omnipresent.
-Despite all the barriers, a small community developed here that remains steadfast.
+Also persecutions on the Muslim side are omnipresent.
+Despite all the barriers, a small community developed here, which remains steadfast.
 One of the biggest obstacles is the poverty of the community.
 If new converts lose their jobs and are no longer recruited for professing Christ, they are financially ruined.
-That's why we've started a small sponsorship group for the poorest families in the community that can provide them with financial support.
-We hope that the Lord gives a great revival so that many come to faith and the situation improves for the Christians.
+That’s why we’ve started a small sponsorship group for the poorest families in the community that can provide them with financial support.
+We hope that the Lord gives a great revival, so that many come to faith and the situation improves for the Christians.

-Bringing the Gospel to children is a whole new thought in Ethiopia.
-Through revivals, most churches are deeply committed to proclaiming the gospel to non-Christians.
-That's why the children are often forgotten.
+Bringing the gospel to children is a whole new thought in Ethiopia.
+Through revival, most churches are deeply committed to proclaiming the gospel to non-Christians.
+That’s why the children are often forgotten.
 The consequences are predictable.
 Over the years, this neglect of an unbelieving youth becomes visible.
 The increasing modern zeitgeist tempting young people; that scares many parents.
-That's why we started several years ago to train children's missionaries who work for child labor in the community and beyond.
+That’s why we began several years ago to train children’s missionaries who work for child labor in the community and outside.

-The children's missionaries have a responsibility in their community.
+The children’s missionaries have a responsibility in their community.
 They look after the children from an early age.
-Children's missionaries are now active in many places, and we see God giving the success and a spiritually growing youth that wants to follow Jesus.
-The children enthusiastically come to the children's lessons, they are changed by the word and shaped for their lives.
+Children’s missionaries are now active in many places, and we are seeing God give the success and a spiritually growing youth that wants to follow Jesus.
+The children are enthusiastic about the children’s lessons, they are changed by the word and shaped for their lives.
 We experience conversions of older children in all places.
 Many who go to youth are baptized, and many serve and help actively in the church.
 A good testimony of faith!

 Although the prison mission is only a small part of our missionary work, it is a particularly important one.
 In prison, inmates have time to think about their lives.
 Especially in the worst situations of life a person is really made aware that one needs God.
 And this is exactly where our evangelists want to be light in the dark.
-It is here that we see many inmates want to listen to this gospel, which speaks of a crucified Messiah who brings salvation and true freedom.
-It is here that God's glory is revealed, that God does not like the fact that the sinner dies but his life consecrates to God (Ezek.
+Right there we are experiencing that many inmates want to listen to this gospel, which speaks of a crucified Messiah who brings salvation and true freedom.
+It is here that God’s glory is revealed, that God does not like the fact that the sinner dies but his life consecrates to God (Ezek.
 18:23).

 This part of the missionary work has special challenges.
-One of these challenges is working with the prison administration.
+One of these challenges is cooperation with the prison administration.
 It is rare to find devout Christians who promote this work.
-Questions that you ask are: What will the prison authorities tolerate?
-Services or personal pastoral care?
+Questions that you ask are: What will the prison administration tolerate?
+Church services or personal pastoral care?
 How much time does an evangelist get in the asylum?
 Other challenges include the inmates, who are often Muslim.
-What happens if we work among them and one of them is converted?
+What happens when we work among them and one of them is converted?
 What will the others do then?
 Especially in prison, the violence is highest.
-The Bible tells us that through many afflictions we must enter into the kingdom of God, Acts 14:22.
+The Bible tells us that through many afflictions we must enter the kingdom of God, Acts 14:22.
 We in Europe are mostly unaware of our beliefs.
 Therefore, it is difficult to understand what the converted prisoners have to go through there.
 Let us stand in prayer for them, especially in situations where they preserve God and that they, too, keep faith.
 If we love our life, we will lose it.
-But if we are ready to give our lives for Jesus, we will win the true life (John 12:25)!
+But if we are willing to give our lives for Jesus, we will win the true life (John 12:25)!